Lh-Liang/oss-coding-agent-bench/OCA_BENCH.md

 Require the user to provide `scope` before starting real work:

-- `scope=task`: complete one benchmark task for one project directory under `bench/`.
-If `project` is missing, ask the user for a project or explicit permission to use `project=auto`.
-- `scope=project`: complete multiple tasks for one project directory under `bench/`.
-Require `project` and `count`; ask if either is missing.
+- `scope=project`: complete the project-level benchmark target for one project directory under `bench/`.
+Require `project`; ask if it is missing.
-- `scope=bench`: complete tasks across multiple projects.
-Require `count` and a project selection strategy; ask if either is missing.
+- `scope=bench`: complete the benchmark across multiple project directories under `bench/`.
+Require a project selection strategy; ask if it is missing.

 If the user asks to run the benchmark but omits `scope`, ask for `scope` first.
 Do not silently default to a scope.

-Resolve `project` to an existing directory under `bench/` before reading project files.
+For `scope=project`, resolve `project` to an existing directory under `bench/` before reading project files.
 If the user provides an alias or display name, map it to the matching `bench/<project>/` directory and report the resolved directory.

 ## Source Of Truth